Lorena Velázquez

+Lorena Velázquez ([loˈɾena βeˈlaskes]; 15 December 1937 – 11 April 2024) was a Mexican actress and beauty pageant titleholder.
+At the time of her death she was one of the last surviving stars from the Golden Age of Mexican Cinema.

 Biography

 Born María de la Concepción Lorena Villar in Mexico City, Velázquez debuted in 1955.
 She competed in Miss Mexico in 1958 and placed second.
 Afterwards she was appointed Miss Mexico 1960, although she refused to represent Mexico in the Miss Universe pageant.

-Velázquez played varied roles in the 60's, from a vedette, to a cowgirl and even as the queen of vampires.
-She also played two antagonic roles in a film, as queen of a far away planet and her twin (picture).
-In the 70's, she made the transition to television.
-Since then, she has alternated between the large and small screens.
+Velázquez played varied roles in the 1960's, from a vedette, to a cowgirl and even as the queen of vampires.
+She also played two antagonistic roles in a film, as queen of a faraway planet and her twin (picture).
+In the 1970's, she made the transition to television.
+Thereafter, she alternated between the large and small screens.

-She is the step-daughter of actor Víctor Velázquez and older sister of actress Teresa Velázquez.
+Lorena Velázquez was the stepdaughter of actor Víctor Velázquez and older sister of actress Teresa Velázquez.
+She died on 11 April 2024, at the age of 86.